runekaagaard/php-chano/docs/inheritance.rst

 Chano template inheritance
 ==========================

+Please note that template inheritance has not yet been released.
+It will soon though!

 Template inheritance allows you to build a base "skeleton" template that contains all the common elements of your site and defines **blocks** that child templates can override.